fjooord/blog/docs/services.md

 ---

 *Need a lighter engagement?
-Check out my [blog](./writing/index.md) for valuable insights at a fraction of the cost.*
+Check out my [blog](./writing/index.md) for valuable insights at no cost!*